Soft-sided duffel bag and folded earth-tone safari clothing on a granite kopje in the Matobo Hills at dawn

 At home in the Matobo Hills with the family.

 And yet, most weeks, I still watch guests unzip rolling hardcases onto our gravel driveway, haul out three pairs of jeans, a pair of bone-white Nike trainers and — I swear to you — a hairdryer, and quietly wish they'd read something like this before they boarded the plane.
 The days of pith helmets, heavy khaki drill and rolling into camp looking like Richard Burton or an extra from Out of Africa are, mercifully, over.
 Nobody's demanding you dress for a gin-and-tonic on the veranda of the Raj.
 This is the list I'd hand them at the airport if I could.
 Earth-tone layers.
-A soft-sided bag.
+One soft-sided 35L carry-on.
 The right trousers.
 A good headlamp.
 And the quiet courage to leave behind the hairdryer and, more importantly, the zip-off convertible safari trousers — which are, unambiguously, the Crocs of the bush.
 What follows is what actually works in Matobo, learned the hard way, with no affiliate links and no filler.

 At a Glance